Process Art Activity with Bell Pepper Stamps

 • Remove the stem completely like the yellow pepper, to make a smaller stamp.

-How to make flowers with pepper stamps
+How to paint flowers with pepper stamps

 Painting activity for kids with bell pepper stamps